You can bring all the talent in the world, and say that you’re going to depend on that alone, but it will only get you so far.

 Sure, it’ll buy you lots of nice things, and it’s always nicer to cry in a mansion than in a shoebox-sized apartment that smells like sauerkraut no matter how much you clean it, but it can’t buy you happiness outright.

 At least you have an apartment, right?
-Nah, shiz** is still shiz even when it looks nice.
-Free printable poster to that effect, right here, honey👇
+Nah, shit’s still shit, even when it looks nice.

 Developing grit is your best defence against the onslaught that is life